Skip to content

 Where it fits in the stack

 Benchmarking.
-Serves as a frontier-difficulty benchmark for measuring the upper limits of LLM reasoning.
+Serves as a high-difficulty knowledge and reasoning benchmark for evaluating the upper limits of LLM and multi-modal model capabilities.

 Typical use cases